If you're making soap for sale, there are a few basic things you need to know to keep you in compliance with the industry standard required practices.

 - 4.2 oz. lye

 Beef tallow, water, olive oil, sodium hydroxide, fragrance or -

 Sodium tallowate (the "salt" made from the combination of the tallow and the lye), water, sodium olivate (the "salt" made from the combination of the olive oil and the lye), beef tallow (there's still some remaining in the soap due to superfatting), olive oil (ditto, from the superfatting), glycerin, fragrance.

 See the difference?
 In the first one, you list the original ingredients including the lye.
 In the second one, it's the ingredients as they actually are in the soap after the saponification process is done.
 Notice there isn't any lye in the second one.

-I have also seen folks do a sort of hybrid of the two, listing (for the recipe above): Saponified beef tallow and olive oil, water, glycerin, and fragrance.
+Some folks do a sort of hybrid of the two, listing (for the recipe above): Saponified beef tallow and olive oil, water, glycerin, and fragrance.
 It's theoretically correct, in that it's listing the ingredients, but I tend not to like this one.
-I think the main reason that people use it is that they neither want to list "sodium hydroxide" as an ingredient, nor do they want to (or know how to) label it the more complicated second way.
+I think the main reason that people use it is that they neither want to list "sodium hydroxide" as an ingredient nor do they want to (or know how to) label it the more complicated second way.